Updated July 17, 2023

 Step 4: Measurement of Risk

-- At this stage, management comes up with a credit rating for the prospective customer and final decision for the credit as well as periodicity of credit to be provided, decided.
+- At this stage, management comes up with a credit rating for the prospective customer, and the final decision for the credit, as well as the periodicity of credit to be provided, is decided.

 - In the case of entities other than banking institutions, the penal interest rate is decided in case the customer delays the payment.